fangq/mmc/mmc/trunk/README.txt

 parallel computing and can give a nearly propotional acceleration when running on multi-core processors.

-MMC requires an FE mesh to represent complex domains.
-To generate an accurate FE mesh for arbitrary object has been a difficult task in the past.
-Fortunately, Qianqian along with other developers had made great progress to develop a simple-to-use-yet-powerful mesh generation tool, iso2mesh [1], and made this task dramatically easier.
+MMC uses FE meshes to represent complex domains.
+To generate an accurate FE mesh for arbitrary object had been a difficult task in the past.
+Fortunately, Qianqian along with other developers had made great progress to develop a simple-to-use-yet-powerful mesh generation tool, iso2mesh [1], which made this task dramatically easier.
 One should also download and install iso2mesh when running all the examples from MMC.